gururaghav2925/Install-VMWare-Install-Kali-Linux-and-Install-Sleuth-Kit/README.md

-# Install-VMWare-Install-Kali-Linux-and-Install-Sleuth-Kit
+# EX NO : 1  Install-VMWare-Install-Kali-Linux-and-Install-Sleuth-Kit
-### Reg.No : 2122223220027
-### Name : Guru Raghav Ponjeevith V

 ## AIM:

 To install VMware, set up Kali Linux as a virtual machine, and install Sleuth Kit for digital forensic analysis.